Bump on Head: 9 Causes, Treatment & When to See a Doctor

 A lipoma is a type of skin or lump made-up of fat cells.
 Lipomas are usually round in appearance, and can form on the scalp, neck, back or any other part of the body.
 They usually do not cause symptoms, however some patients report mild discomfort with palpation.

-What to do: Lipomas are usually removed through a minor surgical procedure for cosmetic reasons, as they typically do not cause symptoms.
+How to treat: Lipomas are usually removed through a minor surgical procedure for cosmetic reasons, as they typically do not cause symptoms.
 However, a doctor should rule out the possibility of malignancy.

 8. Hemangioma